Friday was the deadline to pay your tuition for Spring semester classes. Pay your tuition online over the weekend so you don't lose your seat!

 For assistance, visit my.waketech.edu.

-Registration priority dates and other important registration and payment dates can be found on the Registration and Records website.
+Registration priority dates and other important registration and payment dates can be found on the Registration and Records section of the website.

 The state subsidizes tuition at North Carolina public colleges and universities for all students whose permanent legal residence is in North Carolina.
 Students pay "in-state" or "out-of-state" tuition based on a residency determination process.
 The statute places the burden of proof on the student to establish, by a preponderance of evidence, that they are a bona fide domiciliary rather than mere residents of North Carolina.